Useful Home Resources I Never Knew Existed (and Learned About from Other Chronic Illness Blogs)

 5. Bibs & Bobs, and the Importance of Organisation

-I know I sound like an aunty, but I love going to Daiso (the dollar store here – what’s it called in your country?).
-Everything costs $2 flat there, and the quality of items are actually pretty good!
 Space is limited, so I and many people in Singapore live in small apartments.
-Here’s a list of household items that I’ve bought, love and still use: a wall clamp for brooms (so it’s elevated off the ground), lots of fluffy face towels (yes I like to feel the fluffiness after a shower), many different sized boxes for various storage purposes (bird seeds, medical documents, condiments), pretty ceramic bowls to throw random things and jewellery into, etc.
+Here’s a list of household items that I’ve bought, love and still use: a wall clamp for brooms (so it’s elevated off the ground), lots of fluffy face towels (yes I like to feel the softness after a shower), many different sized boxes for various storage purposes (bird seeds, medical documents, condiments), pretty ceramic bowls to throw random items and jewellery into, etc.

 Apart from the comfort a nice and neat home brings, keeping things in their proper places is vital for those who suffer from brain fog.
 In cases of an emergency, caregivers or acquaintances can locate and retrieve important items for you quickly as well.